Showing all 31 results

 An important part of the medicinal herb garden, as it has been used in remedies across many cultures for hundreds of years.
 Various preparations of mugwort have been applied to the skin to treat poison oak, rheumatism, or quicken the blood.
-Teas or tinctures have been known to induce lucid dreaming & are used to treat irregular menstrual periods, epilepsy, & stomach aches.
-In the United Kingdom, Mugwort was even used as the poor man’s tea substitute (it’s fairly bitter though, we don’t recommend this use) & has been used to flavor beer – there really are too many uses for mugwort to list them all here.
-Beautiful slivery grey purple leaves grow to 4′ & would be suitable for a hedge.
-Perennial plants will spread, self-seed, & grow well even in poor soil.
-Care should be taken to limit its spread.
+Teas or tinctures have been known to induce lucid dreaming and are used to treat irregular menstrual periods, epilepsy, and stomach aches.
+In the United Kingdom, mugwort was even used as the poor man’s tea substitute (it’s fairly bitter though, we don’t recommend this use) and has been used to flavor beer – there really are too many uses for mugwort to list them all here.
+Beautiful slivery grey purple leaves grow to 4′ and would be suitable for a hedge.
+Perennial plants will spread, self-seed, and grow well even in poor soil.

 Parsley, Cilician (Organic)$3.25–$40.00